wheresrhys/fetch-mock/docs/api.md

 Returns the url for the last matched call to fetch.
 When `fetch` was last called using a `Request` instance, the url will be extracted from this

 #### `lastOptions(filter, method)`
 Returns the options for the last matched call to fetch.
-When `fetch` was last called using a `Request` instance, the entire `Request` instance will be returned
+When `fetch` was last called using a `Request` instance, a set of `options` inferred from the `Request` will be returned

 #### `flush()`
 Returns a `Promise` that resolves once all fetches handled by fetch-mock have resolved.
 Pass in `true` to wait for all response methods (`res.json()`, `res.text()`, etc.) to resolve too.
 Useful for testing code that uses `fetch` but doesn't return a promise.